 Processing requests and providing accommodations whenever appropriate.

 It is the applicant’s responsibility to request an accommodation in advance, each time an accommodation is needed.
 Generally, the applicant, his or her attorney or accredited representative, or legal guardian should request an accommodation concurrently with the filing of the naturalization application.
-However, an applicant may also call the USCIS Contact Center at 1-800-375-5283 (TDD: 1-800-767-1833) in order to request an accommodation, or may also request an accommodation with the field office at any time during the naturalization process.
+However, an applicant may also call the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833), use the online accommodations request form in order to request an accommodation, or request an accommodation with the field office at any time during the naturalization process.

 The field office’s ability to provide an accommodation on the date that it is needed may be affected by the timeliness of the accommodation request.
 Some types of accommodations do not require advance notice and can be immediately provided.
 This may include a USCIS employee speaking loudly or slowly to an applicant, or allowing additional time for an applicant to answer during the examination.
 Other types of accommodations may be difficult to provide without advance planning.
 This may include providing a sign language interpreter, additional time for the examination, or scheduling an applicant for an off-site examination.